 Storyboards are a useful tool for effectively presenting a team’s work to a variety of audiences.
 At previous Learning Sessions we have always encouraged practitioners and teams to use these as a tool to visually display their improvement journey.

-We want to support you to showcase your best work and therefore this year each Community Planning Partnership, including local authority, healthboard and other services contributing to the children’s services improvement work, are invited to submit up to 3 storyboards for use and display throughout the Learning Session.
+We want to support you to showcase your best work and therefore this year each Community Planning Partnership, including local authority, health board and other services contributing to the children’s services improvement work, are invited to submit up to 2 storyboards for use and display throughout the Learning Session.
 We encourage you to work together to think of the breadth of multi-agency and innovative work that you are undertaking to improve outcomes for children, young people, their families and communities.

-A new feature of this year’s Learning Session will be the ‘Storyboard Spotlight Stage’, where applicants can put forward to have their storyboard selected to be presented during a breakout session.
+Due to the success of last years ‘Storyboard Spotlight Stage’, we will be running this as a feature again this year.
+We invite applicants to have their storyboard selected to be presented during a breakout session.
 This session will involve a number of a rapid-fire 5 minute presentations by selected presenters in the poster area, shining a spotlight on their great work.
 This provides an opportunity for participants to engage with presenters, ask questions and share their own experiences.
-If you wish your storyboard to be considered, please email email@example.com by 18thOctober.
-Storyboards selected to present at the ‘Storyboard Stage’ will be notified on 19thOctober.
+If you wish your storyboard to be considered, please email Amanda.Cronin@gov.scot by 11thOctober.
+Storyboards selected to present at the ‘Storyboard Stage’ will be notified on 18thOctober.

 To make the most of the opportunity for you to share your work, we have provided you with a storyboard poster template which should support you to showcase a key piece of improvement work to good effect. .